-West Virginia transgender athlete bill signed by governor
+West Virginia transgender athlete ban signed by governor

 CHARLESTON, W.Va.
 (AP) — West Virginia’s governor signed a bill Wednesday that bans transgender athletes from competing in female sports in middle and high schools and colleges.

-The bill was among 38 signed by the Republican governor.
+The bill was among 38 signed by Republican Gov. Jim Justice.
 It had narrowly passed the state Senate, which had added the college component, before being overwhelmingly approved in the House of Delegates.

 Justice said earlier this week that he would “proudly” sign the bill despite warnings from some lawmakers that the NCAA could retaliate and decide not to hold college tournaments in the state.